Danny Stone (footballer): Playing career

 Born in Liverpool, Stone spent time in America growing up, attending Corona del Sol High School.
 He returned to England to start his football career with Blackburn Rovers before joining Notts County in 2001, where he went on to make 27 appearances in all competitions over two seasons.
 In the summer of 2003, he was released by the club.
 Later that summer he joined Southport and made 20 appearances in his first season at the club but left after making just one appearance the following season.

 Coaching career

 In 2010, Stone started working for the Downtown Las Vegas Soccer Club before moving to work with Colorado Rapids in 2014.
 In 2017, he worked as the Rapid's assistant coach before being appointed as assistant coach OKC Energy in 2018.
 In 2021, he moved to join USL Championship club Phoenix Rising, working as assistant coach before being named as the club's first team manager in January 2024.
 Phoenix Rising parted ways with Stone in June 2024.

 Stone joined the staff of Orange County SC in August 2024.
 After head coach Paul Hardyman was sacked, Stone was named interim head coach for the rest of the season.
 Stone was named permanent head coach of Orange County on 12 December 2024.
+On 24 September 2026, it was announced that Orange County SC had parted ways with Stone.